mangpo/chlorophyll/README.md

 ```

 ### Testing Your Programs
 To facilitate testing, in the testing mode, we introduce `in()` and `out()` constructs that read from standard input and write to standard output respectively.
-In `examples/simple/hello-io.cll`, we modify `examples/simple/hello.cll` to read *a* and *b* from standard input, and write *c* to stardard output.
+In `examples/simple/hello-io.cll`, we modify `examples/simple/hello.cll` to read *a* and *b* from standard input, and write *c* to standard output.

 You can test your implementation before fully compiling the program by running
 ```